 Bears - 2007 Blackhawks - 2015 Cubs - 2016

-1929 -- The Glenview Park District purchased its first park site, the land to the north of the former Village Hall at 1930 Prairie Street, now known as Jackman Park.
+1929 -- The Glenview Park District purchased its first park site, the land to the north of the former Village Hall at 1930 Prairie Street, and named it Jackman Park.

-1946 -- The Bear fountain is moved to an "undistinguished spot" in Jackman Park when a building housing the Police and Fire departments was built on the 1800 block of Glenview Road.
+1946 -- The Bear fountain is moved to an "undistinguished spot" in Jackman Park when a building housing the Fire Department was built on the 1800 block of Glenview Road.

 1967 -- A 1-hour program marked the golden anniversary of the Bear fountain's dedication.

 1999 -- As part of the Village's centennial celebration, the Bear fountain is recast and placed in a centennial plaza established at the southeast entrance to Jackman Park.